 5 High Protein Snacks -that aren’t yogurt or cottage cheese!

-3pm hits… you’re hungry… and you don’t know what to eat!
-You heard somewhere that you should be eating high protein snacks, but when you’re looking at all the things you want to eat, you have no idea what is “high protein” means… trust me, we’ve all been there!!
+3 p.m. hits… you’re hungry… and you don’t know what to eat!
+You’ve heard somewhere that you should be eating high-protein snacks, but when you’re staring at your pantry, it’s hard to know what actually counts.
+Trust me—we’ve all been there.

 While I LOVE cottage cheese and Greek yogurt, I have heard so many women desperately seeking other options- either because of lactose intolerance or just being flat our bored of those options!
 If you are not one of those women, then eat away!!